École centrale de Nantes: International partnerships

-Student mobility is fostered by Centrale Nantes' participation in international networks - T.I.M.E., RMEI, Magalhaes and Heritage Network.
+Student mobility is fostered by Centrale Nantes' participation in international networks.

 Centrale Nantes has a history of active participation in Erasmus+ Programmes: with notably four Erasmus Mundus Joint master's degree Programmes and numerous mobility programmes for higher education staff and students under key action 1.
 Within Key action 2, Centrale Nantes is and has been involved as a partner and or co-ordinator of numerous programmes.

 Centrale Nantes currently has 178 academic partners across 48 different countries.

 Industrial partnerships

-Centrale Nantes works hand-in-hand with its industrial partners.
+Centrale Nantes has links with industrial partners, so that students can have opportunities such as internships.

-For students these close links come in various forms: company visits, internships, projects, participation in examination boards, sponsorship of options, participation of external speakers in courses, conferences, partner days, interview simulations, job or internship offers.
-The frequent interaction between students and companies greatly contributes to the professional integration of graduates.
-The school also forges close links with companies and networks in West of France (start-ups, SMEs, professional branches, Chambers of Commerce and Industry etc.).

 Research

 Centrale Nantes researchers deploy an interdisciplinary approach to address three major challenges for growth and innovation: factory of the future, energy transition, and engineering for health.